Human embryo research

 1. Contacting the HFEA

-The procedure for contacting the HFEA depends on whether you are applying for a new licence or renewing an existing one.
+The procedure for contacting the HFEA depends on whether researchers are applying for a new licence or renewing an existing one.

-- Existing licence holders: Existing licence holders liaise directly with the HFEA Regulation Department on renewals and evaluations.
+- Existing licence holders: Existing licence holders liaise directly with the HFEA Compliance Department on renewals and evaluations.